 Fr.
 McAniff lives on the first floor of Bernet Hall.

 Megan E. Dzurec, MPH, CHES

-Coordinator of Health Education and Promotion
+Coordinator of Health Promotion & Wellness

 Megan Dzurec joined John Carroll University in the fall of 2010.
 Prior to joining John Carroll, Megan served as the Director of Health Policy at the Children’s Defense Fund Ohio, working with federal and state legislators, key stakeholders, and community members regarding advocacy issues regarding children.
 Before relocating to her home state of Ohio, Megan worked in the Department of Health Promotion and Prevention Services at the University of Southern California in Los Angeles.
 Megan holds a bachelor’s degree from Ohio University (1997) and a Master of Public Health degree from Saint Louis University (2000).

 Stephanie Cerula joined John Carroll University in January 2014.
 She is increasing awareness of interpersonal violence by providing programming and trainings on healthy relationships, relationship violence, stalking, and sexual assault.
 Stephanie provides support services to anyone experiencing relationship violence, stalking, or sexual assault and can provide consultation with students, faculty and staff regarding interpersonal violence.
 Previously, Stephanie worked at Mississippi State University as a staff counselor and sexual assault advocate.
 Stephanie received her M.S.
 Ed. in Counseling from Old Dominion University and her B.A. from the University of Pittsburgh.